ledlaux/pikoPD/README.md

 This is a test branch for the **HC-SR04** distance sensor reading and processing with pikoPD.

-To implement the sensor reading this library is included in /lib:
+Sensor reading library is included in /lib:
 https://github.com/dangarbri/pico-distance-sensor

 ## Pins